frc3512/Robot-2020/docs/system-architecture.md

 ### Flywheel controller implementation

-The flywheel uses a Kalman filter for state estimation and an LQR for feedback control.
-A plant inversion feedforward is used to maintain steady-state velocity.
+The flywheel uses a Kalman filter for state estimation, an LQR for feedback control, and a plant inversion feedforward to maintain steady-state velocity.

 ### Turret controller implementation